 And finally, Facebook Messenger offers its users the option to send or receive money within the platform.
 The transfer speed is much slower, but there are no fees to use the service.

-If you’re looking for ways to instantly send money to friends or family, Venmo could be a good option for you.
+If you’re looking for ways to send money to friends or family instantly, Venmo could be a good option for you.
 But you’ll want to watch out for the fees and take steps to make sure your information is secure.